madjanorjedidiah/S3-ETL-PIPELINE/README.md

-# SCRAPING REAL ESTATES LISTINGS
+# Extract Transform and Load

 This is a python script that is building a basic ETL pipeline to read data from a source, transform this data, then load the output into a prescribed location.
 The etl pipeline.py file has been documented for a walk through this project.